clima-fr/RentACar/README.md

 # Rent a Car
-Project developed for CESAE's AWS Re/Start course.
-Python Programming module.
+>This project was developed for CESAE's AWS Re/Start course.
+Python programming module.

->The project aims to implement an operational management system for a Rent-a-car.
+The project aims to implement an operational management system for a Rent-a-car.
 Following these instructions:

 1. The rent-a-car company has a fleet of cars represented by the listAutomovel.
 This should store dictionaries with the following keys: id, matricula, marca, modelo, cor, portas, precoDiario, cilindrada, potencia;
 2. The company's clients should be registered in the listClient.
 This list should store dictionaries with the following keys: id, nome, nif, dataNascimento, telefone, email.